Efficient Self-supervised Vision Transformers for Representation Learning: Experimental Results

 \subsection{Transfer Learning}

 We also conduct transfer learning in downstream tasks to evaluate the quality of learned representations.
 Two sets of tasks are considered:

-\paragraph{Comparison with supervised learning counterparts.} We compare with the supervised-learning Swin, whose checkpoints are downloaded from the official codebase\footnote{\url{https://github.com/microsoft/Swin-Transformer}}.
+\paragraph{Comparison with supervised counterparts.} We compare with the supervised-learning Swin, whose checkpoints are downloaded from the official codebase\footnote{\url{https://github.com/microsoft/Swin-Transformer}}.
 Figure~\ref{fig:esvit_transfer_cls} shows the classification results of Swin-S, \shortname{} consistently outperforms its supervised variant, often by a large margin.
 Similar conclusions are drawn for other model sizes.
-On COCO detection and segmentation task, however, comparable results with the supervised counterpart are obtained, as shown in Table~\ref{table:coco_res} for Swin-T.
+On COCO detection and segmentation task, however, \shortname{} shows comparable results with the variant with $\Lcal_V$ only (shown in parentheses) and the supervised counterpart (Swin-T trained with 3$\times$ schedule), as shown in Table~\ref{table:coco_res}.
+We hypothsize this is related to the non-constrastive nature of \shortname{}, as explained later.

 \paragraph{Effects of larger, less-curated pre-train datasets.} The performance of Transformer-based SSL research has thus far been limited to highly curated pre-train data such as ImageNet-1K.
 To push the frontier in leveraging large amounts of unlabeled data, we explore the effects of pre-training from larger, less-curated image datasets: WebVision-v1~\citep{li2017webvision}, OpenImages-v4~\citep{kuznetsova2020open} and ImageNet-22K~\citep{deng2009imagenet}, described in Appendix.
 The pre-train epochs on different datasets are adjusted so that all models see a similar number of augmented views.
 We summarize the results in Table~\ref{table:datasets_res} and would like to emphasize the following findings.
-First, all \shortname{} pre-trained checkpoints outperform supervised checkpoint in downstream classification tasks, but performance varies a lot, with ImageNet-22K checkpoint showing the best transfer ability.
-Second, ImageNet-1K pre-trained model shows the best ImageNet-1K linear probe performance.
+First, $\Lcal_R$ improves $\Lcal_V$ (shown in parentheses) on all datasets.
+Second, all \shortname{} pre-trained checkpoints outperform supervised checkpoint in downstream classification tasks, but performance varies a lot, with ImageNet-22K checkpoint showing the best transfer ability.
+Third, ImageNet-1K pre-trained model shows the best ImageNet-1K linear probe performance.
 We hypothesize that it is not only the size of pre-train dataset matters, but also the distribution of image classes matters: more diverse and well-balanced distribution results in a stronger generalization ability.
-Similar observations are reported in a concurrent work~\citep{tian2021dnc} for ConvNets.